evdcush/Chest/Awesomes/awesome_knowledge_mgmt.md

    - ALPHA; deeply opinionated layout/view

       - Ridiculous note margin padding (this reason alone keeps me from pursuing this app further)
+   - Has zotero integration allegedly; and supposed to support latex and other scholarly writing needs

 - [**logseq/logseq**: A privacy-first, open-source platform for knowledge management and collaboration.](https://github.com/logseq/logseq)